-PGWPs are issued only once, therefore, if you have plans to pursue further studies, you may wish to consult an International Student Advisor to discuss when to apply.
+PGWPs are issued only once in a lifetime, therefore, if you have plans to pursue further studies in Canada, you may wish to consult an International Student Advisor to discuss when to apply.

 A PGWP is an excellent way to practically apply what you have learned at UBC, advance your professional goals and gain Canadian work experience, which you might need to qualify for permanent residence.

 If you don’t intend to apply for a Post-Graduation Work Permit or intend to pursue further studies in Canada, be sure to visit the off-campus work page for additional requirements on how to maintain your eligibility to work and the prepare to leave UBC page for information on options after completing studies.

 If you are eligible to work, you can continue working up to 20 hours a week off-campus and/or full time on-campus until your Letter of Completion becomes available.

 Once your Letter of Completion becomes available, you are no longer eligible to work and must stop immediately.

 After you’ve applied